yhzhoucs/qqnt-backup/README.md

 make clean-cache
 ```

-you can also clean all files including output plain text files:
+You can also clean all files including output plain text files:

 ```shell
 make clean